voyagermesh/voyager/README.md

 ## Developer Guide
-Want to learn whats happening under the hood, read [this](docs/developer-guide/README.md).
+Want to learn whats happening under the hood, read [the developer guide](docs/developer-guide/README.md).

 ## Contribution
-If you're interested in being a contributor, read [this](docs/contribution/README.md).
+If you're interested in being a contributor, read [the contribution guide](docs/contribution/README.md).

 ## Building voyager
 Read [Build Instructions](docs/developer-guide/build.md) to build voyager.

 ## Support
 If you have any questions, you can reach out to us.
 * [Slack](https://slack.appscode.com)
 * [Forum](https://discuss.appscode.com)
 * [Twitter](https://twitter.com/AppsCodeHQ)